philmorefkoung/TopoMed-ML4H-2024/README.md

  - Our project introduces the novel addition of topological data analysis (TDA) to imrpove the robustness of deep learning models for medical imaging classification
  - __TopoMed__ is a Multilayer Perceptron (MLP) that is computationally __much__ faster with relatively the same, if not better, accuracy and AUROC than vanilla convolutional neural networks (CNN)
  - Accepted by Machine Learning for Health 2024
+ - The codebase for our other models can be found [here](https://github.com/Kausta/topo-net)

 Data
 ---